genesiscommunitysuccess/docs/docs/server-reference/data-servers/configure.md

 ---
-title: 'Configure your data servers'
+title: Configure your data servers
-sidebar_label: 'Configure your data servers'
+sidebar_label: Configure your data servers
 sidebar_position: 1
 id: configure

 ---
 Data servers monitor specific tables or views in the database.
 When a change in data occurs, the data server makes the changed data available to the User Interface.

 The data server configuration is refreshingly light, because all the hard work is done by the views.